 The major risks to which the College is exposed are reviewed regularly by the College Committees and these are reported to the Governing Body.
-Systems are in place, or are in the process of being developed and established to mitigate all identified risks.
-Relevant Committees and individuals in College are charged with responsibility for evaluating risks within their areas of responsibility and advising the Governing Body on the probability of occurrence, nature and the probability of occurrence and likely severity of impact, together with the steps taken in mitigation.
-It must be recognised that the College is faced with a large number of risks (extending from owning and operating operational buildings, information technology, legislation and regulation, academic and pastoral care, financial management etc), not all of which can be mitigated through insurance.
+Systems are in place and have been developed in order to mitigate all identified risks.
+Relevant Committees and individuals in College are charged with responsibility for evaluating risks within their areas of responsibility and advising the Governing Body on the probability of occurrence, nature and likely severity of impact, together with the steps taken in mitigation.
+It must be recognised that the College is faced with a large number of risks (extending from owning and operating historic operational buildings, information technology, legislation and regulation, academic and pastoral care, financial management etc), not all of which can be mitigated through insurance.
+The College Health and Safety Policy Statement is reviewed regularly and endorsed by the Governing Body and is displayed in College.